OpenDriveLab/DriveAGI/README.md

 **Quick facts:**
 - Task: given the language prompts as input, predict the trajectory in the scene
 - Origin dataset: `nuScenes`
-- Estimated date of release: `August 26, 2023`
 - Repo: https://github.com/OpenDriveLab/DriveLM

 ## OpenScene